Student Leadership Development

 When I was a student, leadership was focused on traditional roles – members of the Student Council, the lead in the play or the captain of the varsity team.
 It is important that we encourage leadership as a lifelong characteristic of our students and adhere to the concept of servant leadership as the ideal model.
 It might not come naturally at first and we should give each and every student the opportunity to try it on.

-Ann Brock ’81, Director of Leadership Development
+Ann Brock ’81, Director of Student Leadership Development

-Leadership in Action
+Leads with Honor in Action

-Eighth Grade Physical Education
+Eighth Grade Leadership Rotation

 Timeframe: 13 sessions during P.E. class